tvonhacht/polymer-database-visualizer/README.md

 # database-visualizer

+An element providing a solution for a visualization of a relational database.

+Example:

+    <database-visualizer></database-visualizer>

-An element providing a starting point for your own reusable Polymer elements.
+An element providing a solution for a visualization of a relational database with a menu.

+Example:

+    <database-visualizer-app></database-visualizer-app>

 ## Dependencies